-- 22. Regulation 59 of the Local Government Pension Scheme Regulations 2013 states that in preparing or reviewing and making revisions to its pension administration strategy, an administering authority must consult its scheme employers and such other persons as it considers appropriate. - 23.
+- 14. Regulation 59 of the Local Government Pension Scheme Regulations 2013 states that in preparing or reviewing and making revisions to its pension administration strategy, an administering authority must consult its scheme employers and such other persons as it considers appropriate. - 15.
+Officers drafted the Pension Administration Strategy based on that of a neighbouring pension fund, adapted to reflect local practices and requirements.
+The draft has been discussed with finance and pension administration team colleagues, and has been reviewed by the fund's governance consultants, Hymans Robertson LLP, to draw on their experience of best practice in other LGPS pension funds. - 16.
 Having introduced the proposal for an administration strategy at the employer forum on 13 July 2018, the draft strategy was circulated to all employers within the fund, including schools with outsourced payroll providers, on 3 October 2018.
-At the same time, it was circulated internally to committee and board members, as well as officers within the council's finance, legal, communications and pension teams. - 24.
+At the same time, it was circulated internally to committee and board members, as well as officers within the council's finance, legal, communications and pension teams. - 17.
 Consultees were offered a two-week period in which to provide comments on the draft strategy, closing on 19 October 2018.
-A summary of responses and any resulting amendments to the draft strategy will be presented at the board meeting.
+In total, nine responses were received, from a circulation of over 100 parties.
+A summary of responses is presented as appendix 2 to this report. - 18.
+The Pension Board considered the draft strategy in detail at its meeting on 23 October 2018.
+Its comments and proposed changes have been incorporated into the strategy presented for approval by the committee.